aliashraf-2025/Roadway/README.md

 **Prerequisites:**  Node.js

+### Frontend Development

 1. Install dependencies:
    `npm install`
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:
    `npm run dev`

+### Backend API Server

+1. Install dependencies:
+   `npm install`
+2. Place your `firebase-service-account.json` file in the project root
+3. Run the server:
+   `npm run server`

+   Or with auto-reload:
+   `npm run server:dev`

+The API server will run on `http://localhost:3001`

+## Deployment

+For production deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md)